Managing Studies

 After study completes:

-- Download all data
+- Download all data (multiple backups!)

-- Export configuration
+- Export configuration if needed

 - Document completion date